The New Hampshire Guide to Section 8 Housing

 Can I transfer my Section 8 Voucher to New Hampshire?

-In some instances, a Section 8 voucher is transferable.
+Yes, Section 8 vouchers are portable, allowing recipients to move to New Hampshire or another state.
 Recipients need a transfer voucher to do so, which requires that their account be in good standing.
 Then, they need to confirm that the county they wish to move to is accepting transfer vouchers.
-The local public housing authority where they plan to move can assess the availability.
+The local public housing authority where they plan to move can assess the availability:

 The housing authority will review the recipient’s rental history, program compliance and funding availability before sending the paperwork to the receiving agency for the transfer.
 Recipients may need to provide New Hampshire with information to support their eligibility and have the intended rental property inspected before they sign the lease.